isomerpages/nparks-heritagetrees/index.md

   - infocols:
       title: Nominate a Heritage Tree
       id: infocols
-      linktext: Send in your nomination!
+      linktext: Nominate today!
       url: /nominate-tree/
       infoboxes:
         - title: Who can nominate?
           description: Anyone can nominate a tree to be a Heritage Tree.
-        - title: What criteria to look for?
+        - title: What criteria is there?
-          description: The nominated tree is typically more than 5 m in girth or noted for botanical, historical, or cultural significance.
+          description: The nominated tree is usually more than 5 m in girth or noted for its botanical, historical, or cultural significance.
         - title: What happens next?
-          description: Nominated trees will need to undergo a health check before being considered by the Heritage Tree Panel.
+          description: Nominated trees will undergo a health check before being considered by the Heritage Tree Panel.
 ---